🏛️ Premium PPF Planner

 Extension option 5-year blocks after maturity

-PPF vs FD vs Mutual Funds
+⚖️ PPF vs Fixed Deposit vs Mutual Funds

-Factor PPF FD Mutual Funds
+Factor PPF Fixed Deposit Mutual Funds

 Frequently Asked Questions

 Disclaimer: This PPF calculator is for educational and planning use only.
-Results are estimates based on the assumptions you enter and may differ from official institution-specific calculations because actual deposit timing, interest notifications, taxes, partial withdrawals, loans, and rule changes can affect the final outcome.
+Results are estimates based on the assumptions you enter and may differ from institution-specific calculations because actual deposit timing, interest notifications, taxes, partial withdrawals, loans, and rule changes can affect the final outcome.
 Always confirm current PPF rules before making financial decisions.